LyndalSpirit/CliqueStreamTV-Clean/README.md

-<<<<<<< HEAD
-# CliqueStreamTV- Revive
+ CliqueStreamTV- Revive

-## Project Overview
+ Project Overview

 CliqueStream is a Next.js starter project designed to provide a foundation for building a modern streaming service.
 It leverages the Next.js App Router for improved performance and maintainability, Server Components for reduced client-side JavaScript, and ShadCN UI components for a consistent and professional user interface.
-The application also includes GenAI features implemented using Genkit, providing AI-powered functionalities like script generation and image creation.
+The application also includes GenAI features implemented using Genkit, offering AI-powered functionalities such as script generation and image creation.

-## Project Structure
+ Project Structure

 The project is structured as follows:

 -   `.env`: Environment variables (currently empty, but can be used for API keys, etc.).
--   `README.md`: This file, providing an overview of the project.
+-   `README.md`: This file provides an overview of the project.
 -   `components.json`: Configuration file for ShadCN UI components.
 -   `next.config.ts`: Next.js configuration file.
 -   `package.json`: Node.js package manifest, containing dependencies and scripts.